 The billers can be classified into two groups for the purpose of settlements.

-- The biller and payment collecting agent belong to same BBPOU.
+- The biller and payment collecting agent belong to the same BBPOU.
 (ON-US transactions)

 - The biller and payment collecting agent belong to different BBPOUs.(OFF-US transactions)

 Under the BBPS settlement system, BBPOUs would receive payment collection proceeds through the clearing and settlement process carried out by them and their agents.
 The aggregate collection of ON-US transactions received in relation to its various billers, the concerned BBPOU will directly arrange final payment to the credit of respective billers’ bank account.

 In case of collections of OFF-US transactions, BBPOUs will pay or receive the net amount as arrived at by the BBPCU on the basis of a report received by it by various BBPOUs.
-The BBPOUs on the conclusion of the final settlement from BBPCU in relation to their billers will arrange the fund’s transfer to biller’s bank account.
+The BBPOUs on the conclusion of the final settlement from BBPCU in relation to their billers will arrange the fund’s transfer to the biller’s bank account.